-Do you want to motivate your learners to progress through your courses?
+Do you want to motivate your learners to progress through your self-paced training courses?
 Do you want your learners to promote their achievements and promote your brand on social media?

 Well, badges are a proven tool to achieve these objectives!